fin-cli/core-command/README.md

 **EXAMPLES**

-    # Update the WordPress database.
+    # Update the FinPress database.
     $ fp core update-db
-    Success: WordPress database upgraded successfully from db version 36686 to 35700.
+    Success: FinPress database upgraded successfully from db version 36686 to 35700.

     # Update databases for all sites on a network.
     $ fp core update-db --network
-    WordPress database upgraded successfully from db version 35700 to 29630 on example.com/
+    FinPress database upgraded successfully from db version 35700 to 29630 on example.com/
-    Success: WordPress database upgraded on 123/123 sites.
+    Success: FinPress database upgraded on 123/123 sites.

 ### fp core version

-Displays the WordPress version.
+Displays the FinPress version.

 ~~~
 fp core version [--extra]